 Ratios and Rates

-The standard weekly ECCE capitation is €69.00 for 2018/2019 programme year, an increase of 7% in the 2018 Budget.
-This 7% increase is intended to directly support the service provider to administer the ECCE programme, i.e . where a child is attending a part-time or full time service the childcare provider must reduce the fees paid by the parent/guardian by €64.50 (or €12.90 per day) which was the standard capitation rate in 2017 before the 7% increase was introduced in the 2018 budget to support quality in childcare.
+The standard weekly ECCE capitation is €69.00 for the 2020/2021 programme year.
+Where a child is attending a part-time or full time service the ELC Service provider must reduce the fees paid by the parent/guardian by €64.50 (or €12.90 per day) which was the standard capitation rate in 2017 before the 7% increase was introduced in the 2018 budget to support quality in childcare.

 Staff Qualifications/Higher Capitation